opencobra/cobratoolbox/README.md

 Priority should be given in assigning cores for each personalized model simulation (one core for patient), then, if more cores are available (ex. user running the pipeline on the HPC) the use of the new fastFVA is suggested.
 Please take note that if the specific option is enabled in the input file most of the outputs are saved also in open format (xml, csv) in the dedicated folder.
 This might substantially slow down computations.
+By setting ‘autorun’=0 autorun function will be disabled.
+You are now running in manual / debug mode.
+Please note that the usage in manual mode is strongly discouraged and should be used only for debugging purposes.

 **WARNING :**MgPipe was created (and tested) for AGORA 1.0.
 The use of models from any different source was not tested and it is not guaranteed to work.